Sweet, light, and juicy- this Japanese tamagoyaki recipe will teach you a new way to frying eggs!

 Remember to mix the egg and flavor ingredients thoroughly to achieve the thin layers needed to create this delicious texture.
 Another important step is to soak a paper towel in oil and use this to oil the pan.
 You may be tempted to pour oil directly into the pan but the paper towel method ensures that you do not use too much oil while being able to oil every corner of the pan.

 Frying the tamagoyaki into its distinctive shape is lots of fun and is well worth the unique texture!
 Try making tamagoyaki for your next meal or picnic!

 - 2 tsp neutral-flavored oil (vegetable, rice bran, canola, etc)

 - Beat the eggs in a bowl and mix in the sesame, salt, soy sauce and dashi powder.

 - Heat a small frying pan or tamagoyaki pan over medium heat (the larger the pad you use the thinner the omelet will be).
 Dip a power towel into the oil and use it to coat the pan in oil.

-- Push the rolled omelet away from your to the front of the pan, and apply more oil to the pan using the paper towel.
+- Push the rolled omelet away from you to the top of the pan.
+Apply more oil to the pan using the paper towel.
 Add another¼ to ⅓ of the egg mixture from step 1 into the pan and roll the egg omelet once more on top of this towards you.

 - Repeat step 4 until the entire egg from step 1 has been used.

-- Remove the omelet from the pan and place on a cookie sheet.
-Roll and shape it into a long rectangle, then let it sit for 5 minutes.
+- Remove the omelet from the pan and hen let it sit for 5 minutes.
 Slice into bite-sized pieces and enjoy!